Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water Footprint Network (WFN)

-The Water Footprint Network (WFN) is an international non-profit organization founded in 2008 with the goal of promoting sustainable and equitable water management through research, methodological development, and dissemination of the water footprint concept.
+The Water Footprint Network (WFN) is an international non-profit founded in 2008 to promote sustainable and equitable water management through research, methodology and the water footprint concept.

 WELL Certification